-School Travel Planning (STP) is a community-based model for implementing ASRTS that systematically addresses barriers to and incentives for walking to school and strengthens local commitment to active school travel.
+School Travel Planning (STP) is a community-based model for implementing active school travel that systematically addresses barriers to and incentives for walking to school.
+School Travel Planning strengthens local commitment to active school travel.

-School Travel Planning is a proven, cost-effective way to get more kids walking and wheeling to school.
-And, when effectively coordinated and implemented, it results in positive travel behaviour changes with health, safety, environmental and economic benefits.
+School Travel Planning is a proven cost-effective way to get more kids walking and wheeling to school.
+When effectively coordinated and implemented, it results in positive travel behaviour changes with health, safety, environmental, and economic benefits.

-- address ongoing transportation and traffic safety problems; and
+- address ongoing transportation and traffic safety problems

 To succeed, STP requires:

 - implementation for at least two or three years at each school